 * We initially list implicit bias milestones by EJS, but it will soon include notable events and activities by other members.

 6/22/2016 – EJS – with Dr. Jason Okonofua – presented a webinar on implicit racial bias, its impact on school discipline, and recommended strategies for counteracting those biases.
 The webinar was hosted through FSDC and over 180 participants joined and engaged in the conversation.

 2/21/2015 – Stanford Symposium on Equity in the Entertainment Industry.
 EJS made a presentation on how the entertainment industry reinforces implicit associations between people of color and criminality.

 8/15/2014 – EJS presented the keynote address at the commencement of the Center for Youth Development through Law at the University of California Berkeley School of Law.
 The Summer Legal Fellowship Program is a full-time, two-month long program that provides approximately 30 disadvantaged high school students from Oakland, Berkeley and Richmond with paid, law-related internships, academic and practical life skills instruction on the Boalt Hall campus, and mentoring.

 7/16/2014 – “Shining A Light On The Hidden Recesses Of Our Brains: Are We Subject To Implicit Bias and What Can We Do About That?” with Eva Paterson at the 2014 Ninth Circuit Judicial Conference

-6/27/2014 – EJS will be part of a panel at the Society for Psychological Study of Social Issues in Portland.
+6/27/2014 – EJS was part of a panel at the Society for Psychological Study of Social Issues in Portland.
 The panel showcased the work that EJS has done for a decade with social scientists and encouraged more collaboration.

 4/15/2014 – EJS presented the keynote address “The School to Prison to Coffin Pipeline: Implicit Bias and the Criminal Justice System” at the symposium of the Harvard Journal of Race and Ethnic Equity.